 Green and Red is your one-stop shop for radical politics, activism, and history.

 So please listen and tell us what you think.
 Please share (and follow and like) on Facebook, Twitter, Instagram, etc. Best of all, tell your friends and comrades about Green and Red.
-If you have an comments or suggestions, send those along too.
-We’re taking a brief summer break now but we’ll back with new episodes shortly.
-So if you’re new, listen to a couple; if you’re a regular, now you have time to catch up; if you have any comments or suggestions, send them to us.
+If you’re new to G&R, listen to a couple; if you’re a regular, take the time to catch up; if you have any comments or suggestions, send them to us.

 Thanks for the support thus far!
 We’ve gotten great audience numbers and feedback and we’ve had a lot of fun, and will be going forward with all of you.
 We have a world to win!